 Summary

-This scoping review synthesizes 25 years (2000–2025) of scholarship on the internet’s role in radicalization, analyzing 382 publications to map conceptual frameworks, methods, and substantive findings.
-The authors define radicalization as an incremental, multi-factor process culminating in adoption of radical/extremist ideologies and/or acceptance of ideologically motivated violence, and they argue that the internet acts as a catalyst rather than a root cause.
-Their central conceptual move is to dissolve the online/offline binary in favor of hybrid socio-technical environments, and to organize a fragmented literature through a dual lens combining macro/meso/micro levels with Lasswell’s communication-process elements (communicator, content, medium, recipient).
-The review documents an “empirical turn” since 2018, growing phenomenological diversification beyond left-right categories, and persistent gaps in longitudinal and causal evidence.
+This scoping review synthesizes a quarter-century (2000–2025) of scholarship on the internet’s role in radicalization, drawing on 382 publications to map the field’s conceptual, methodological, and empirical contours.
+The authors advance an integrative definition of radicalization as an incremental, multi-factor process leading to the adoption of radical/extremist ideologies and/or acceptance of ideologically motivated (violent) action.
+Their central argument is that the internet operates as a catalyst rather than a root cause, and that strictly separating “online” and “offline” radicalization is no longer conceptually tenable in a hybrid, socio-technical digital society.
+To organize a fragmented interdisciplinary literature, they propose a dual analytical framework pairing macro/meso/micro levels with Lasswell’s communication-process elements (communicator, content, medium, recipient).

 Key Contributions

-- The broadest temporal and cross-phenomenological synthesis of online radicalization research to date (382 publications, 2000–2025).
+• Broadest temporal (2000–2025) and cross-phenomenological synthesis of online radicalization research to date, covering 382 publications.

-- A dual analytical framework pairing macro/meso/micro levels with Lasswell’s communicator/content/medium/recipient schema to disaggregate “the internet” into analyzable factors.
+• A dual analytical framework combining macro/meso/micro levels with the Lasswell formula to disaggregate “the internet” into specific, analyzable factors.

-- A typology of recurring factor clusters (algorithmic curation, content strategies, communicator tactics, exposure/engagement) linked to radicalization mechanisms.
+• A typology of recurring factor clusters (algorithmic curation, content strategies, communicator tactics, exposure/engagement).

 Methods